matteo14c/HaploCoV/docs/source/metadata.rst

 HaploCoV can only read dates in the **YYYY-MM-DD format**.
 Time periods and intervals of time are computed as offsets, in days with respect to Monday Dec 30th 2019, which in HaploCoV represent day 0.
 This date represents the beginning of the first week following the first reported isolation of SARS-CoV-2 (December 26th 2019).
 For example Tue 31th Dec 2019 is day 1 according to HaploCoV notation and Sun 29th Dec 2019, represents day -1.

-In the HaploCoV metadata format, the 3rd column reports the offset in days between the isolation of a specific isolate and Dec 30th 2019; similarly the 5th column reports the offset from Dec 30th 2019 to the "deposition" of the genome sequence in a public database (typically in GISAID).<br>
+In the HaploCoV metadata format, the 3rd column reports the offset in days between the isolation of a specific isolate and Dec 30th 2019; similarly the 5th column reports the offset from Dec 30th 2019 to the "deposition" of the genome sequence in a public database (typically in GISAID).

 Metadata tables in HaploCov format are sorted in descending order by the 3rd column (offset of the collection date).
-This means that the "most ancient" genome will always be at the top of the file, while the most recently isolated at the bottom.<br>
+This means that the "most ancient" genome will always be at the top of the file, while the most recently isolated at the bottom.

 If you need to know the date of isolation (and offset with respect to day 0) of the most recent genome included in the dataset you can simply use this command in a unix-like shell environment: